anyscale/templates/templates/fine-tune-llm/README.md

 starting point for your own fine-tuning jobs.

 Please go to `job_configs/aws.yaml` or `job_configs/gcp.yaml`
 and specify your cloud name under the `cloud` field.
+Next, you can launch a fine-tuning job.

 ```shell
 # Launch a fine-tuning job for Llama 7b with 16 g5.4xlarge instances